-Help students read and understand their sight words by using these fun and engaging sight word sentence posters.
-They can be used in so many ways – I will outline some of these options in this post – they include a version which the students can color and make their own booklets!
+Help students read and understand their sight words by using these fun and engaging high frequency words posters.
+They can be used in so many ways, place each High Frequency Words Poster in small groups and have the kids read and work on the word mats.
+I will outline some of these options in this post – they include a version which the students can color and make their own booklets!
 SO much fun!

 First off – who wouldn’t LOVE colorful posters??
 They will brighten up any room.
 As soon as I put these up my students’ eyes lit up!
 I worked on five at a time so not to overwhelm them. 🙂